conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 ### Ordering

-Interceptor priority determines the order.
-The 'first come, first served' approach is applied: the Interceptor that's added first will be executed first, based on its `priority` value.
+The Interceptor order is determined by its `priority`: a lower value (e.g. 1) will be executed *before* a higher one (e.g. 100).

-If you want to ensure that Interceptors are executed in a particular order in the backing topic used by Gateway, make sure to specify the correct `priority` for each Interceptor.
+To ensure that Interceptors are executed in a particular order, specify a unique and correct `priority` for each Interceptor.

+Gateway doesn't guarantee the order that Interceptors with the same priority are applied.

 ### Interceptor interaction example